Last Updated on June 29, 2022 by Rebecca Huff

 Another of many sleepless nights spent sharing your sleep oasis with a bed hog under three feet tall?
 Most parents have missed more than one night of sleep tangled in a web of kid arms and legs!
-See the giveaway details at the bottom of this post*

 It's not unusual for a little one to need comfort in the middle of the night, however, if it keeps mom, dad, and siblings from getting consistent sleep it might be time to set some ground rules!

 With six children, I feel like I've had my share of sleepless nights.

 Although I feel like I've been blessed with mostly good sleepers; we have had various issues, some based on life events, others from enviornmental issues.
 In retrospect, most of these problems were short lived, though at the time it didn't seem that way.